evdnx/goti/README.md

 ## **Indicator Suite**

-`ScalpingIndicatorSuite` aggregates the scalping-focused stack (RSI, Stochastic, MACD, CCI, HMA, Parabolic SAR, Bollinger Bands, ATR, VWAP, MFI) and provides a weighted engine tuned for fast reversals and intraday follow-through.
+`ScalpingIndicatorSuite` aggregates the scalping-focused stack (Adaptive DEMA Momentum Oscillator, Volume Weighted Aroon Oscillator, MACD, HMA, Parabolic SAR, Bollinger Bands, ATR, VWAP, MFI) and provides a weighted engine tuned for fast reversals and intraday follow-through.
+The suite uses adaptive indicators that automatically adjust to volatility changes, making it more responsive to market conditions than fixed-period indicators.
 The legacy `NewIndicatorSuite*` helpers are preserved as aliases.

 ```go
 suite, err := goti.NewScalpingIndicatorSuite()